Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Rheumatic diseases:

-• rheumatoid arthritis, juvenile rheumatoid arthritis (in cases resistant to other treatments);
+• rheumatoid arthritis, juvenile rheumatoid arthritis (in cases resistant to other treatment methods);

 • psoriatic arthritis;